hassansartaj/ssbse19/README.md

-# ssbse19
+# SSBSE 2019
-A repository for experiment analysis table
+A repository for the detailed experiment analysis tables used in SSBSE conference paper titled "A Search-based Approach to Generate MC/DC Test Data for OCL Constraints".